bambrow/docker-hadoop-workbench/README.md

 # Docker Hadoop Workbench

-A Hadoop cluster based on Docker, including Hive and Spark (Spark History Server is optional).
+A Hadoop cluster based on Docker, including Hive and Spark.

 ## Introduction
 This repository uses [Docker Compose](https://docs.docker.com/compose/) to initialize a Hadoop cluster including the following: